Jack Ryder (actor): Career

+From 1998 to 2002, Ryder starred as Jamie Mitchell in EastEnders.
+Ryder found the scrutiny and attention difficult.
+In a 2026 interview, he opined, "[EastEnders was] drawing in millions of viewers.
+But the fame side was hard to deal with and it was intense for me.
+I didn’t have any security, so I would turn up to events alongside boybanders who had full entourages, while I was on my own.
+I didn’t have other band members to lean on and I felt a bit on my own at times."

 Upon leaving EastEnders in 2002, Ryder performed as Justin Timberlake on Celebrity Stars in Their Eyes (which he won), appeared in the pantomime Sleeping Beauty at the Marlowe Theatre in Canterbury and was cast in a recurring role on Five's Family Affairs which he pulled out of when he learned that the series was soon to be axed.
 In 2004, he played a role in the ITV crime drama MIT: Murder Investigation Team and appeared in a play broadcast on BBC Radio 4.

 In 2006, Ryder starred in the British film Popcorn which was released in the spring of 2007.
 Ryder was due to become a regular character in the then-new ITV1 daytime series The Royal Today, a contemporary spin-off of The Royal, but he subsequently withdrew from playing the role.

 In 2007, aged 26, Ryder appeared in the play The Safari Party by Tim Firth and in Kenneth Branagh's production of The Play What I Wrote which toured the UK extensively.

 In spring 2008, he was in Christopher Luscombe's production of Alan Bennett's play Single Spies playing opposite Nigel Havers.
 Then Ryder played Romeo in Michael Bogdanov's production of Romeo and Juliet with Sara Lloyd-Gregory as Juliet.

 In October 2008, Ryder joined The Archers as Ryan.